-- It is a disbursement of grant funds and you did not have a valid FAFSA on file prior to the processing deadline.
+- It is a disbursement of any type federal financial aid funds and you did not have a valid FAFSA on file prior to the processing deadline.

 If you are found to be eligible for a late disbursement of loan funds, the University will contact you prior to making any disbursements.
 This gives you the opportunity to accept or decline loans and to choose how funds will be applied.

 If you are eligible, you will be sent a late disbursement letter.
 This letter must be completed and returned within 30 days for funds to be disbursed.
-You can electronically upload your completed letter using the My Financial Aid Documents link on the Financial Aid Web.
+You can electronically upload your completed letter on the student website.

 If student loans are declined or the late disbursement letter is not returned, funds will not be disbursed.

 If you accept the loan, you can choose to borrow an amount to cover open charges or an additional amount, if eligible.
 Borrowing only for open charges will result in the disbursement of just enough loan funds to pay any balances due on your account.